APalmier99/APalmier99/README.md

 When I'm not studying any of those things you’ll probably find me reading books, videogaming or vibing to Taylor Swift’s songs.
-I enjoy hiking and outdoors activities just as much as I enjoy wearing a pointed hat and casting spells in D&D. Currently reading LOTR books!
+I enjoy hiking and outdoors activities just as much as I enjoy wearing an imaginary pointed hat and casting spells in D&D. Currently reading LOTR books!

 In this GitHub you'll find everything I worked on so far, or at least anything worth posting.
 I'll publish here the projects I worked on as well as the assignment received by my kind and never ever unbearable professors :)

-If you want to reach out to me just message me at ...
-Have a good stay!
+If you want to reach out to me just message me at ap.anthonypalmieri@gmail.com Have a good stay!